remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Hey, that's pretty cool.
 We get a pretty solid degree of type safety even over a network request because it's all defined in the same file.
-Unless the network blows up while Remix fetches the data, you've got type safety in this component and it's API (remember, the component is already its own API route).
+Unless the network blows up while Remix fetches the data, you've got type safety in this component and its API (remember, the component is already its own API route).

 ## A little refactoring